-The glacier trips starts up as soon as the weather and melting snow allows, usually it means from July to September.
-Hardangerjøkulen is the 6th largest glacier and second largest platåbre.
-Glacier hike usually takes place in the dramatic icefall, Blåisen.
+The glacier trips start up as soon as the weather and melting snow allows, which usually means from July to September.
+Hardangerjøkulen is the 6th largest glacier and second largest plateau glacier in Norway.
+Glacier hikes usually take place in the dramatic icefall, Blåisen.

 About the glacier trip

 Finse 1222 works with skilled glacier guides who have extensive experience in arranging glacier walking.
-Climbing harnesses and other claiming equipment are necessary when the Blue ice is to be explored up close.
+Climbing harnesses and other climbing equipment are necessary when exploring the glacier up close.
 The guides arrange all the necessary equipment.
-If you’re attending the glacier trip you need to have normal, good physical health and condition.
-The tour lasts for about 6-7 hours and the glacier is situated roughly 1.5 hours away from Finse by a hike.
+If you’re thinking of joining a glacier tour, we recommend that your physical health and fitness is at a normal to good level.
+The tour lasts for about 6-7 hours and the glacier is situated roughly 1.5 hours away from Finse by foot.

 The tour normally starts at about 11 a.m., from Finse Station.
 Attendance will be taken in the waiting room.

 Clothing and Equipment